a1702610/OTCgames/README.md

 These images are included in the repository, so they download automatically when you clone.
 You do not need to set anything up separately.

-The image library is managed by one person (the module coordinator).
+The image library is managed by one person (Jimit).
 When new products are added or images are updated, they run a sync script on their machine and push the changes to GitHub.
 Everyone else just pulls to get the update (see below).

 ---